-Students enrolled in our PhD program are registered at the University of Lausanne (UNIL).
+Students enrolled in the Cancer and Immunology PhD program are registered at the University of Lausanne (UNIL).

 Please go the doctoral school web page

 Salaries are according to the scales of the University of Lausanne or the Ludwig Center for Cancer Research of the University of Lausanne, and/or the Swiss National Science Foundation and are competitive on an international level.